jamhall/progressor/README.md

     Progress: 0%
     Progress: 33%
     Progress: 100%

+A format can contain any valid ANSI codes to set colors.
+For example, for the minimal example above, we could make the `percent` text red.

+    Progressor.addFormat('minimal', "Progress: \033[0;31m %percent%%\033[0m");

+### Custom placeholders

 ### Thanks

 Progressor is a clone of the excellent [Symfony progress bar](http://symfony.com/doc/current/components/console/helpers/progressbar.html) Thanks Symfony!